Honda CBR600F: CBR600F4i (2001–2006)

-The weight of the wheels was reduced.
-The rotor carriers moved out closer to the brake calipers to reduce weight and to improve rigidity.
+The weight of the road wheels was reduced.
+The brake disc carriers moved out closer to the brake calipers to reduce weight and to improve rigidity.
 But stopping power still was not on par with other bikes in the class.
 There is additional bracing on the steering head for more response, better feedback and feel from the front end.
 The suspension has also been tweaked with less high-speed damping and a little more low-speed damping with the shock and fork being more street-bias.